AnyLog-co/documentation/high availability.md

 ## Node synchronization status
 When multiple nodes support the same cluster, they sync their TSD info.
-The ***get tsd sync status" provides the synchronization status.
+The **get tsd sync status** provides the synchronization status.
 If a table is not specified, all tsd tables ate considered.
 Usage:
 ```anylog
 get tsd sync status where table = [tsd table name]